acton393/DynamicMacOSApp/README.md

 ### Usage:

-在 ViewController.m 中修改

-viewControllerRenderURL 为其他的 weex bundleJS 可以看到新渲染的页面
+modify `viewControllerRenderURL` for weex bundleJS url in  ViewController.m, got a new result